fjankowsk/fitpdf/README.md

 options:
   -h, --help            show this help message and exit --fast                Enable fast processing.
-This reduces the number of MCMC steps drastically. (default: False) --labels name [name ...]
+This reduces the number of MCMC steps drastically. (default: False) --label name          The label to use for the input file. (default: None) --mean value          The global mean fluence by which to divide the histograms.
+The default behaviour is to determine it automatically from the on-pulse fluence data. (default: None)
-                        The labels to use for each input file. (default: None) --mean value          The global mean fluence to divide the histograms by. (default: 1.0) --meanthresh value    Ignore fluence data below this mean fluence threshold, i.e. select only data where fluence / mean > meanthresh. (default: -3.0)
+  --meanthresh value    Ignore fluence data below this mean fluence threshold, i.e. select only data where fluence / mean > meanthresh. (default: -3.0)
+  --model {NL,NN,NNL,NNP}
-  --model {NL,NN,NNL}   Use the specified distribution model, where N denotes a Normal and L a Lognormal component.
-For instance, the default NNL model consists of two Normal and one Lognormal distributions.
+                        Use the specified distribution model, where N denotes a Normal, L a Lognormal, and P a powerlaw component.
+For instance, the default NNL model consists of two Normal and one Lognormal distributions. (default: NNL) --title text          Set a custom figure title. (default: None)
-                        (default: NNL)
-  --title text          Set a custom figure title. (default: None)

 Output formatting: